 Recognized as one of the top 10 research universities worldwide, a culture of collaboration sparks discoveries that advance society and drive economic impact.
 Best practices, best people at the best place to work!
-Our team is looking to add an extremely creative individual as the next DARS Lead Encoder.
+Our team is looking to add an extremely creative individual as the next Degree Audit Lead Encoder.
 If you are a strategic leader with an innovative mind, we want you!

 UCSD Layoff from Career Appointment: Apply by 09/18/18 for consideration with preference for rehire.
 All layoff applicants should contact their Employment Advisor.
 Eligible Disability Counseling and Consulting services (DCC) or Special Selection clients should contact their Vocational Rehabilitation Counselor for assistance.

 Enrollment Management (EM) is a multi-unit department within the Division of Student Affairs, under the direction of the Associate Vice Chancellor.
 EM is comprised of seven high-profile, core functional units including: the Office of Admissions, the Office of the Registrar, Financial Aid & Scholarships Office, Student Affairs Technology Services (SATS), Creative & Analytical Services, Cal-SOAP, Parent & Family Programs, and the Business Office.
 EM’s core functions oversee undergraduate admissions, continuing student enrollment management, and financial aid and scholarship management.